-The physical size and weight of the Canon M3 and the Panasonic GX80 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M3 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon M3 and the Panasonic GX80.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (15 percent) than the Canon M3.
 Moreover, the GX80 is markedly heavier (16 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the GX80 are weather-sealed.